 In other words, you may want to steam your milk manually for the very best quality flat white, but there may be others using the machine who couldn’t care less about that, and who just want to press a button.

-This post is about DeLonghi coffee machines of course, but if the Bambino Plus is of interest, see:
+This post focuses on DeLonghi coffee machines, but if the Bambino Plus interests you, see:

 Sage Bambino Plus Review

-I reckon the only bean to cup machines on the market capable of producing flat white with automatic milk steaming, are the Sage Oracle, Sage Oracle Touch, and the Gaggia Magenta.
+I believe the only bean-to-cup machines capable of producing flat whites with automatic milk steaming are the Sage Oracle, Sage Oracle Touch, and the Gaggia Magenta.

 Gaggia MagentaSage OracleSage Oracle Touch

-I can understand the annoyance to be honest, if someone has bought a machine based on the claim that it can produce flat whites at the touch or a button, to find out that the “flat white” that is produced at the touch of a button isn’t what most people would accept as a true flat white.
+I can understand the frustration, to be honest.
+If someone purchases a machine based on the claim that it can produce flat whites at the touch of a button, only to find out that the “flat white” produced isn’t what most would consider a true flat white, it’s disappointing.

-But to be fair to DeLonghi, they’re not the only manufacturer who does this – and there’s no official rule on what and what isn’t a flat white – if there were, I think coffee shops up and down the country would be breaking it.
-I’ve had many flat whites which, similar to those produced by one touch bean to cup machines, are just a stronger cappuccino.
+However, to be fair to DeLonghi, they’re not the only manufacturer doing this.
+There’s no official standard for what constitutes a flat white—if there were, coffee shops across the country might be in violation.
+I’ve encountered many flat whites that, much like those from one-touch bean-to-cup machines, are essentially just stronger cappuccinos.

 Check Price – Amazon UK